irth-app/irth-app.github.io/README.md

         ├── partials/       # Handlebars HTML partials that are included └── templates/      # Handlebars HTML files, one per page on the site.
 ```

+## Stylesheets

+Any new files created under src/assets/css *must* be added to  src/assets/css/main.scss.

 [browsersync]: http://www.browsersync.io/
 [gulp]: http://gulpjs.com/